 Tables 1 and 2 show the results obtained when specification 1 (i.e. without lags for the variables of interest) and 2 (which includes lagged values of EIA dummies) are estimated, respectively.
 Table 1 shows that the estimated coefficients for IM of NRPTA and PTA are negative and significant when the full period is taken into account.
 Negative and significant coefficients for shallower trade agreements are also obtained by BBF and Florensa et al (2013a and 2013b); however, this result might be explained by a differential trend in the IM in different sub-periods.
 Whereas in the first period the IM is negative for NRPTA and PTA, it is positive and significant in the case of the IM for PTA in the second period.
-The coefficient for EM of PTA over the first period is positive and significant.
+The coefficient for EM of PTA over the first period is positive and significant although it is negative over the second; the overall effect on the EM is positive and statistically significant.
 For the deepest EIAs (FTA and CU), Trade, EM and IM coefficients are positive in Specification 1 when the entire period is taken into account, although the coefficient of FTA is not significant on the intensive margin.
 Additionally, the effect on IM is larger than on EM in the case of CU.